EO4wellness/T-I-L/polyglot/gales/Castle-2/Present3.md

 * Rwyt ti'n gweithio yn Abertawe.
 (You are working in Swansea)
 * Dim o gwbl.
 Not at all
 * Dych chi'n caru siocled?
 (Do you love chocolate?)
-*Isn't it crazy how it is so human nature to make the SAME mistake, be confused about the same thing, and not recall it?
-Doing well at recalling so much, but I frequently mix up that Like and Enjoy aren't the same word(s) in Welsh (like they are in any language????!!!!)
+*RESULTS: Isn't it crazy how it is so human nature to make the SAME mistake, be confused about the same thing, and not recall it?
+Doing well at recalling so much, but I frequently mix up that Like and Enjoy aren't the same word(s) in Welsh (like they are in any language????!!!!); Also, I'm having trouble hearing the place names correctly to type them/spell them correctly.
+Perhaps I should review those more frequently.
+However, I suspect, I will just naturally pick them up over time.*